wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Integrals.md

 ###### Family of Functions
 The antiderivative represents a family of functions, all differing by a constant.
 	Adding the constant C ensures we include all possible functions that could have been differentiated to give the original function.
-###### Integral Constant
-If you write down an Integral, you will always write down an Integral Constant.

-Also known as the Constant of Integration.
-	It is produced as a by product of finding the indefinite integral (i.e. [[#1.
-Indefinite Integral aka the Antiderivative]]) of a function.
 ###### [[#1.
 Indefinite Integral aka the Antiderivative|Antiderivative]]
 Refers to the inverse derivative, primitive function, primitive integral or indefinite integral of a function f.
 	It is a differentiable function F whose derivative is equal to the original function f.
+The Constant of Integration is produced as a by product of finding the indefinite integral (i.e. [[#1.
+Indefinite Integral aka the Antiderivative]]) of a function.
 ###### [[#1.
 Indefinite Integral|Indefinite Integral]]
 The indefinite integral of a function f(x) is a family of functions F(x) such that F′(x)=f(x).
 	It is denoted by: